AltaOhms/azureiotedgelab/marketplacedeployment/readme.md

     ![Shell](images/19_storage_mount.png)

     You will get a prompt

     ![Shell](images/20_shell_created.png)

+In the Azure Cloud Shell add your SSH login infomation you just copied.
+Right click and select paste to paste ssh login command.

     ```Linux
     ssh iotedgeadmin@<Your VM IP>
     ```

-    Provide pasword and press **Enter**
+    Provide your VM pasword you gave when you created the VM and press **Enter**

-10. Confirm Azure Edge Runtime is installed on the VM
+10. Confirm Azure Edge Runtime is installed on the VM by entering the following command:

     ```Linux
     iotedge version